From bike riding in your bathers to making the distance

 TdF 2011: as Cadel Evans crosses the finish at Alpe-d’Huez: "I reckon tonight in hindsight he may have won the Tour de France tomorrow."
 The man Phil Ligget !!!

-Without wanting to sound like a self promoting wonderful person, I was albeit a long time ago, one of the fastest swimmers in the country.
+Without wanting to sound like a self promoting !!
+BAN ME NOW FOR SWEARING !!, I was albeit a long time ago, one of the fastest swimmers in the country.
 However when it comes to coaching I seem to suck, as I am not having much luck in trying to teach my wife how to swim properly as it always ends in an argument.
 Marital issues aside, in my opinion learning to attain a steady rhythm is vitally important.
 The key component to getting this is with your breathing.

 I used to also compete in surf swimming events also which is similar to triathlon swimming.
 It is definately more difficult to keep the rhythm going in rough seas or when getting hit by other swimmers.
 You need to learn to breath both sides, or to one side if for instance the wind is blowing across to your left, breathe to your right so as to reduce the risk of sucking in wind-blown chop.
 You have to learn also to look up forwards occassionally whilst swimming so you don't go off line, particularly important once you get faster and end up out in front.
 On that note too, if you find someone that is around you pace, just swim at next to their feet, if they seem to be holding a good line you can take the risk and just concentrate on your swimming, keeping that person in easy view.